 - appropriate settings

 Mainstream palliative care services are largely culturally disconnected from Aboriginal and Torres Strait Islander communities, further adding to access barriers, isolation and limiting social participation.
+The Department of Health has released an exploratory analysis of barriers to palliative care and advance care planning report on people from Aboriginal and Torres Strait Islander backgrounds, which contains approaches for improving access and quality of care for this group.
 It is important that providers foster respectful, honest, trusting and productive relationships with Aboriginal and Torres Strait Islander clients and residents.
 These websites provide links to resources on conversation starters and digital discussion starters for additional support when working with Aboriginal and Torres Strait Islander people.

 Caring for family members is an important responsibility among Aboriginal and Torres Strait Islander people.
 Families often want to care for individuals ‘on Country’ rather than in hospital settings.
 ‘On Country’ is a term that describes the land where an individual or their family are from; the place where they connect with their culture, traditions and lore.
 Culture and family are central to Aboriginal and Torres Strait Islander peoples’ ways of living.
 For Aboriginal and Torres Strait Islander Australians, family may be distantly related, or may be related through traditional kinship or cultural groupings, rather than blood relatives.
 It is necessary to be aware of these relationships to ensure appropriate communication and information is provided to the family that an Aboriginal or Torres Strait Islander person has chosen to be present, and responsible in co-partnering with the client or resident in their care.

 Some considerations for palliative care among Aboriginal and Torres Strait Islander communities: